 How to Plan Your Pet Trust

-To plan your pet trust, you will want to work with an experienced estate planning attorney to ensure the right documents are drafted and submitted.
+To plan your pet trust, work with an experienced estate planning attorney.
+They will make sure the right documents are drafted and submitted.
 You will also need to identify and receive permission of the person you want to serve as trustee of your pet trust after your disability or death.
-You may want to identify a successor trustee in the event your pet outlives your first choice of trustee.
+Additionally, you may want to identify a successor trustee in the event your pet outlives your first choice of trustee.
 You also may need to establish multiple pet trusts if you have multiple different types of pets, such as a dog and a horse, as their care and expenses will be much different.

 Here are some considerations to keep in mind when working with an estate attorney to structure your pet trust: